logical-mechanism/Seedelf-Wallet/README.md

 ### Stealth Address

 A register defines a public address used to produce a private address.
-A user wishing to create a stealth address for another user will find a public address and re-randomize the register as the new datum of a future UTxO.
+A user wishing to create a stealth address for another user will find their public address and re-randomize the register as the new datum of a future UTxO.

 A user selects a random integer, $d$, and constructs a new register.